 How to decide on what should be highlighted?

-To decide how your upselling strategy should be created, you can use the concept of menu matrix.
+To decide how your upselling strategy should be created, you can use the concept of the menu matrix.
 Here, you create a graph based on the popularity and profitability of every dish on your menu.
 It is beneficial to understand your menu items in terms of sales volume and income.
 Each of your dishes falls into below mentioned four categories.

-- Stars- Items that fall into this category are the ones those have high popularity and profitability.
+- Stars- Items that fall into this category are the ones which have high popularity and profitability.
 These are the items that need to be stressed upon.

 - Plow-Horses/Cash Cows– These items yield low profitability but are high on the popularity scale, so you don’t need to remind your customer’s that these items exist.
 They will most likely order one of these themselves.

 - Puzzles- These items need to be strongly underscored on your menu and also recommended by your wait staff because these items have high profitability but low popularity.
-You can also think about renaming or repackage these dishes if they are not selling.
+You can even think about renaming or repackage these dishes if they are not selling.

 - Dogs/Duds- They are low profitability and low popularity items that you may need to update or cut off from the menu.

-A well-written restaurant menu description can do wonders for the food items on your menu especially if the restaurant brings in a different cuisine that people are not very aware of.
-It needs to be short but appetizing and should put across all the necessary information about the dish like major ingredients and what makes it unique.
-You can think of excluding common allergens from your description as it may put off the customer from ordering that dish but make sure your staff is trained and ready for any question that may need to be answered.
+A well-written restaurant menu description can do all the upselling in your restaurant especially if the restaurant brings in a different cuisine that people are not very aware of.
+It needs to be short but appetising and should put across all the necessary information about the dish like significant ingredients and what makes it unique.
+You must not exclude common allergens from your description.
 Find out how to write mouth-watering menu descriptions that tempt customers to spend more here.